Fulham 4-1 Hull City

 Substitution, Fulham.
 Ryan Fredericks replaces Tom Cairney.

 Penalty saved!
-Abel Hernández (Hull City) fails to capitalise on this great opportunity, right footed shot saved in the top centre of the goal.
+Abel Hernández (Hull City) fails to capitalise on this great opportunity, left footed shot saved in the bottom right corner.

 Penalty conceded by Marcus Bettinelli (Fulham) after a foul in the penalty area.